“Crisp and eloquent.” – Lord Justice Fulford, Vice-President of the Court of Appeal

-Operation Fordbridge – Instructed by the FCA as Disclosure Counsel in this dual-track regulatory and criminal investigation, concerning breaches of the MLR and the FCA’s handbook, namely regarding failures following the laundering of hundreds of millions of pounds through this UK bank.
+Operation Fordbridge – Instructed by the FCA as Disclosure Counsel in this dual-track regulatory and criminal investigation of Natwest, concerning breaches of the MLR and the FCA’s handbook, namely regarding failures following the laundering of hundreds of millions of pounds through the bank.

 Project E: Instructed, through a firm which is an ABS, by a large multinational company to conduct an internal investigation into foreign bribery and corruption, in contemplation of arbitration and litigation in the Commercial Court of a foreign jurisdiction.